benderjs/benderjs-jquery/README.md

 [jQuery](http://jquery.com) plugin for [Bender.js](https://github.com/benderjs/benderjs).

 Creates tests for all versions of jQuery specified in `bender.js` configuration file.
-Appropriate version of jQuery will be included in the test context.
+Appropriate version of jQuery will be downloaded from [jQuery's CDN](http://code.jquery.com/jquery/), cached and included in the test context.

 Installation
 ------------